notnotjeff/ahl_scraper/README.md

 ## Usage

-This gem is divided into five modules that provide you with an assortment of methods to access data from the AHL website:
+This gem is divided into multiple modules that provide you with an assortment of methods to access data from the AHL website:

 - [Seasons](#seasons)
   - `list`